 About Granny Mouse House

-Catered Accommodation - B&B or DB&B:
+Catered Accommodation - B&B:

 Small, intimate and cosy, we accept a maximum of 6 catered guests at a time, accommodated in two double en-suite rooms, and one twin-bedded, all with pool and garden-facing patios.
 Each room has been individually furnished in colour combinations that reflect the garden views beyond them.

 We offer two self catering units, each sleeping a couple in double beds.
 Both are fully equipped and serviced.

 For the budget conscious, our thatched rondavel 'Notta Mushroom' cottage is cute and cosy, en-suite with shower, private patio and braai facilities (wood provided) situated next to the pool area.

 For the more discerning, a second unit is situated in a private, walled garden courtyard corner of the orchard;; 'Nutty Pair' is a bed-sit-type apartment with lounge area (limited DSTV and hi-fi) en-suite with shower, full modern kitchen, private patio and braai facilities (wood provided) shaded by a pair of mature walnut trees.